Nicktay24/ILSupport/README.md

 **​CLI syntax​** is officially fully-documented [here](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/).

-## **​IMPORTANT NOTICE​**
+## **​IMPORTANT​**
 ### **​MANDATORY​** Format For Floating-Point Literal
-All **​floating-point literals​** will be parsed as followed.
+- All **​floating-point literals​** will be parsed as followed.
 Many decompilers export different CLI formats for floating-point literals.
 Therefore, you will have to correct the format to match: _Float32_ and _Float64_.
 ### **​NOTICE​**
 - Strings containing the Reflection type name does not support function pointers.
 ### **​EXCLUDED​**